Thought waves on seed venture

 Thought Waves

-Meet the Tidal Team: Fee Lal
+Meet the Tidal Team: Fee Barry

-I’m Fee Lal.
+I’m Fee Barry.
 With a foundation in corporate law and M&A, my focus has always been on supporting founders from their earliest stages through to exit and beyond.
 I thrive on tackling complex challenges, balancing my human-centred ethos with my corporate strategic approach.

 22 Feb 2024